achamess/skim_to_md_script/README.md

 ## Roadmap

-- Format notes using a templating engine such as Django or Jinja2
-- Add additional information to the final note, including a bibtex citekey and full reference
-- Add additional fields in the markdown note for comments, thoughts, and related information.
+- Make more templates that are external to the script
+- Allow for more filtering of the quoted text
+- Integrate tags
+-